Social Investment FAQs

 Will you invest in high-risk investments?

-Capital for London will consider each application on a case-by-case basis and this may include opportunities that carry significant risk.
+We will consider each application on a case-by-case basis and this may include opportunities that carry significant risk.
 Higher risk applications will however need to be balanced by larger returns – financial and social.

 Do you only invest in London-based projects?